alinpeterfi/alinpeterfi/README.md

 - 👋 Hi, I’m @alinpeterfi
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning React and Node
+- 🌱 I’m currently learning C# and Java
-- 💞️ I’m looking to collaborate on Web Dev projects
+- 💞️ I’m looking to collaborate on Software Development projects
 - 📫 How to reach me: alinpeterfi@gmail.com

 <!---